1998sachin/CP_reference-material/README.md

 # CP_reference-material
 Contains a lot of reference material... feel free to explore.
 Python rocks.

 Adding some new knowledge...
-Hope this grow into a valuable resource.
+Hope this grows into a valuable resource.

 1. For sum of all divisors of a number N, find its prime factorization of the form:
     N = 2^a * 3^b * 5^c ......